Grading in 199/299 will be based on a combination of

 B. Carroll and D. Ostlie.
 An Introduction to Modern Astrophysics.
 Pearson/Addison Wesley, 2007.

-In previous offerings of this course, students expressed concern at having received feedback on grammar and style more than on content.
+The last time I taught this course I received expressions of concern for having “marked up” issues of grammar and style more than content.
 Please be assured that this is not because I felt that grammar and style were more important than content—quite the contrary.
 It’s simply that mechanical issues are easier to mark and easier to fix.
 As noted above, 70% of the grade on every essay will be based on content.

 Student conduct is governed by the College Academic Honesty Policy and the ResNet Acceptable Use Policy.
 I helped to write the College policy personally; I’m a big believer in the rules, and will enforce them aggressively.